Black-owned business

 In the United States, black-owned businesses (or black businesses), also known as African American businesses, originated in the days of slavery before 1865.
 Emancipation and civil rights permitted businessmen to operate inside the American legal structure starting in the Reconstruction era (1865–77) and afterwards.
 By the 1890s, thousands of small business operations had opened in urban areas.
 The most rapid growth came in the early 20th century, as the increasingly rigid Jim Crow system of segregation moved urban blacks into a community large enough to support a business establishment.
 The National Negro Business League—which Booker T. Washington, college president, promoted—opened over 600 chapters.
 It reached every city with a significant black population.

 African-Americans have operated virtually every kind of company, but some of the most prominent black-owned businesses have been insurance companies including North Carolina Mutual Life Insurance Company, banks, recording labels, funeral parlors, barber shops, cosmetics, beauty salons, newspapers, restaurants, soul food restaurants, real estate, record stores, and bookstores.

+The Census Bureau's 2024 Annual Business Survey, covering reference year 2023, estimated that the United States had about 201,000 Black or African American-owned employer businesses, 3.4 percent of all employer firms.
+They had $249.0 billion in receipts, 1.9 million employees, and $69.8 billion in annual payroll.